-The countryside of the East-Midlands may not seem like a location befitting of Formula One, it doesn’t provide the glitz and glamour of a place like Monaco, or boast a racing pedigree such as Monza.
+The countryside of the East-Midlands may not seem like a location befitting of Formula One, it doesn’t provide the glitz and glamour of a place like Monaco or boast a racing pedigree such as Monza.
 What it can claim though will be talked about forever; the greatest lap ever driven in a Formula One car.

 Let’s set the scene…

 Barring “unusual circumstances”, Senna confessed that he didn’t have an engine capable of competing for race wins, let alone the championship.
 As if it was written in the stars, a damp Easter weekend at Donington Park provided circumstances far from the usual.

 While the cars sat on the grid, Murray Walker looked out of his commentary box window to view what he described as “the worst conditions he’d seen anywhere in the world”.
 During the warmup lap, helicopters that usually provided TV footage captured nothing, the clouds were so thick with moisture that they shouldn’t have even been in the air.

-Back on the ground, there were dry patches forming on parts of the circuit, yet when the lights went out, large areas of standing water left untouched rose upwards making visibility difficult and grip non-existent.
+Back on the ground, there were dry patches forming on parts of the circuit, yet when the lights went out, large areas of standing water left untouched sprayed upwards making visibility difficult and grip non-existent.
 Senna lost a place initially, dropping him to fifth, but he immediately rectified it with a move on Michael Schumacher’s Benetton at the first corner.

-By the time Senna reached The Old Hairpin he’d pulled away from the chaos behind by over a second.
-As he flew past Starkey’s Bridge, his exit speed was enough to propel him past Damon Hill on the inside of McLean’s; a move that Damon admits he “didn’t fight enough for”.
+By the time Senna reached The Old Hairpin, he’d pulled away from the chaos behind by over a second.
+As he flew past Starkey’s Bridge, his exit speed was enough to propel him past Damon Hill on the inside of McLeans, a move that Damon admits he “didn’t fight enough for”.

 At this stage, Prost, who had numerous wet race victories under his belt, was pulling away comfortably.
-However, the 1.5 second gap he’d built over Senna was destroyed in the braking zone for The Esses.
+However, the 1.5-second gap he’d built over Senna was destroyed in the braking zone for The Esses.
 When the leading pair emerged onto the short straight that followed, the Brazilian was already on the gearbox of the Renault-powered Williams.

 What unfolded for the pair during the remainder of the race couldn’t have been more different; Senna completed what many consider to be his finest drive, finishing over a minute in front of second-placed Damon Hill.
-Prost however, was ripped apart by the media for essentially losing in a superior car.
-His poor tyre judgment along with seven pitstops only added to the embarrassment.
+Prost, however, was ripped apart by the media for essentially losing in a superior car.
+His poor tyre judgment, along with seven pitstops, only added to the embarrassment.

-In the context of the season this showed more than anything that given the right situation or car, Ayrton Senna was capable of taking the fight to the Williams of Prost.
+In the context of the season this showed more than anything that given the right situation or car, Ayrton Senna was capable of taking the fight to the Williams team.
 While the Frenchman unsurprisingly took his fourth and final world championship come the end of the year, he made it far harder than it needed to be, justifying his second retirement at the season’s end.